Florida · South

 Is Lyme disease common in Lee County?

-Lee County reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), the 169th-highest of 1378 counties in the South and the 11th-highest of Florida's 67 counties.
+Lee County reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), in the top 22% of U.S. counties for reported Lyme disease (the 11th-highest of Florida's 67 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 All towns in Lee County